 Many of today’s homeowners have had to downsize their homes.
 This, combined with the fact that tiny homes are the latest trend in eco-friendly home building, has led to an increase in the sale of smaller, more space-friendly dogs.
 These small sized dogs do, however, require just as much, if not more, training, than their much larger counterparts.
-Still, with proper residential dog training, smaller dogs can make great family pets.
+Still, with proper residential dog training, with proper residential dog training and dog food, smaller dogs can make great family pets

 If you are considering purchasing a small dog for your family, the expert residential dog training Sheffield dog trainers at Dog Harmony have some suggestions.
 Let’s take a look:

 5 Breeds To Look For When Choosing A Small Dog

 Cavalier King Charles Spaniel- if you are looking for a small to mid-sized dog, the Cavalier King Charles spaniel is an ideal choice.
 This breed has low exercise requirements, with beautiful coats and gentle nature.
 A mid-sized adult weighs around 11kg, which is heavier than Yorkshire terriers and chihuahuas.
 Younger dog requires only 45 minutes of daily walks and less when they get older.

 Greyhound- although greyhounds are a racing breed, they don’t move around much and are able to live in smaller spaces.
 If you need a dog that can keep up with in your outdoor activities, greyhounds are known for their supercharged speed and racing prowess.
 Another benefit of owning a greyhound is that you don’t need to provide a rigorous exercise schedule.
 Regular outdoor playtime at the nearby park should be enough.

 Chihuahua- a descendant of a dog known as the Techichi, Chihuahuas are small, spirited dogs that can become a great family pet with the proper care and training.
 Chihuahuas do, however, do better in homes without small children.